HPE 3PAR, HPE Primera and HPE Alletra 9k Driver¶

 python-3parclientversion 4.2.0 or newer from PyPi on the system with the enabled Block Storage service volume drivers.

-HPE Primera Operating System software version 4.0.0.
+HPE Primera Operating System software version 4.0.0 or higher.

 Also, port number 443 is used instead of 8080.
 This only affects cinder configuration.